Mitchy1993/dndcloud/content/Worlds/z. FOTW/House Rules.md

 		- Incapacitation effect removed
 		- Other RAW paralysis effects remain
 	- [[conditions#Surprised|Surprised]]
-		- Surprised creatures roll initiative at disadvantatge.
+		- Surprised creatures roll initiative at disadvantage.
 		- Surprised creatures can not use reactions until their first turn of combat.

 1. Flanking